P005 RECYCLE PLASTIC

 ✅ Advantages / Why ReOil is important

-- Closes the recycling gap: Many plastics cannot be recycled mechanically — ReOil gives these plastics a second chance instead of them being incinerated or landfilled.
+- Closes the recycling gap: Many plastics cannot be recycled mechanically — ReOil gives these plastics a second chance instead of being incinerated or landfilled.
 OMV+2OMV+2

 - Resource efficiency & circular economy: Raw materials remain in circulation — reducing dependence on fossil crude oil.
 OMV+2OMV+2